 Geoff Chappell - Software Analyst

-You are at the home page of a website that has grown out of an academic interest in studying what software actually does, which is much too often not exactly what the manufacturer says the software does.
-Pretty much everything here has been obtained by reverse engineering other people’s computer software, not so that their ideas can be stolen and reworked, but so the actual working of what they sell can be understood and reported.
+You are at the home page of a website that has grown over decades from an academic interest in studying what software actually does.
+Sadly, what software actually does is much too often not exactly what the manufacturer says the software does.

 For more about the nature of this work and my reasons for doing it, please read Software Analysis by Reverse Engineering.